phonophasm/phonophasm.github.io/_projects/vr-instrument.md

 ## Short Demo Notes

-- **Scenario A — Live Band:** Use passthrough to stay locked with the drummer, capture a four-bar groove, layer textures on top, and ride the loop mutes for dynamics.
+- **Scenario A — Live Band:** Use passthrough to stay locked with the drummer, capture a groove, layer textures on top, and ride loop mutes for dynamics.
 - **Scenario B — Solo Set:** Build ambient beds with layered pads, add percussive hits in a different bank, then improvise with scale-locked leads.
-- **Scenario C — Studio Sketching:** Rapidly try different keys/scales to find a vibe, commit takes into the looper, export stems later (pipeline WIP).
+- **Scenario C — Studio Sketching:** Rapidly try different keys/scales to find a vibe, commit takes into the looper, and refine later (export pipeline WIP).

 ![Performance]({{ '/assets/projects/phonosphere/banner.png' | relative_url }} "Live performance")